 AtoZ CSS Quick Tip: When to Use the ID Selector CodeBy Guy Routledge

 Welcome to our AtoZ CSS series!
 In this series, I’ll be exploring different CSS values (and properties) each beginning with a different letter of the alphabet.
-We know that sometimes screencasts are just not enough, in this article I’ve added a new quick tip/lesson about the
+In this article I’ve added a new quick tip/lesson about the

 id Selector for you.